eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/02-graphql-query-multiple-services-with-urqls-graphql-client.md

 ## Summary

-`urql` is a light-weight data fetching library that we can use to send queries and mutations to our `Onegraph` endpoint.
+`urql` is a light-weight data fetching library that we can use to send queries and mutations to our `OneGraph` endpoint.
 It provides us with some convenient variables to determine whether our application is in a loading, or error state, or whether we have the data required to display our component.

 ## Create React App